CDLUC3/merritt-docker/PITCHME.md

 +++

 #### A Docker Image
-- Configured in a Dockerfile
+- Configured in a Dockerfile |
   - Configuration as code
-- Built from a base image
+- Built from a base image |
   - Examples: tomcat, apache, ruby, mysql
-- Rebuilt when any configuration change is made
+- Rebuilt when any configuration change is made |
-- Contains the minimal set of dependencies to perform a service
+- Contains the minimal set of dependencies to perform a service |
-- Deployed as a Docker Container
+- Deployed as a Docker Container |

 +++

 #### A Docker Container
-- A running instance of a Docker image
+- A running instance of a Docker image |
-- Runs with a docker network
+- Runs with a docker network |
   - Can talk to other containers in that network
-- Performs a specific service
+- Performs a specific service |
   - Ports and storage can be bound to the host environment
-- Destroyed and recreated from the image as needed
+- Destroyed and recreated from the image as needed |
   - Maintain the image, not the container

 +++

 #### Container Orchestration
-- Connect multiple docker containers to create a system
+- Connect multiple docker containers to create a system |
-  - Example: database container + web server container
+  - Example: database container + web server container |
-- Define container dependencies
+- Define container dependencies |

++++
-- Orchestration Options
+#### Orchestration Options
-  - Docker Desktop
+  - Docker Compose |
     - Windows, MacOS, Linux
-  - Docker Swarm (deprecated)
+  - Docker Swarm (deprecated) |
-  - Kubernetes
+  - Kubernetes |
     - Generally offered by a Cloud Provider
     - Some Desktop Tools